 Compared to Noctivid 10x42

 I had the Noctivid 10x42 only for a week to test it, and with no direct comparison which is always bad.
-But I noted a yellowgreen colour cast and flare issues.
+But I also noted flare issues.
 I found the 8x42 to have almost no chromatic aberrations where the 10x42 is troubled and a much better close up performance with respect to ease of view.
 The first should be a general feature, the second might have to do with a better collimation of the 8x42 sample.

 - best close up performance ever

-- sharpness (due to boosted contrast) is over the top, makes the images look digitally cold
+- exaggerated sharpness makes the images look digitally cold in good light

 About the bird